 Can't see the video above?
 Disable your ad blocker!

-One more DIY pin-curled hairstyle from Roxie
+One more DIY pin-curled hairstyle step by step tutorial from Roxie

 This is a hairstyle that exudes sexy vintage glamour.
 It combines HTHG’s easy victory rolls with a couple quick pin curls for a 1-2 punch of hotness.